sohbr/artis/README.md

+# Doomi Proud

+[Doomi Proud Live][doomi-proud]

 ## Background and Overview

-Mobile application for habit forming.
+Doomi Proud is a React Native mobile application forming new habits with the help of friends.
 Users are held accountable through social reinforcement by posting to their chat-group.